As a frequent traveler, I typically don’t stay more than 2 weeks in each city I visit.

 So in early 2014, I began integrating myself into a foreign culture.

 My New Life

 In making the transition,

-2. Lived in China and Thailand for 7 months (and counting)
+3. Lived in Thailand for 4 years (and counting)

 As you might imagine, this new lifestyle has influenced many of my views (and continues to do so), and here are the top 3 things I’ve learned so far: